stexie99/Movie-Gallery/README.md

 #Milestone-2-Project-The-Movie-Gallery

 The Movie Gallery project presents a collection of movies that is certain to satisfy a broad audience.
 This app was designed with the user in mind.
-We made point to focus on making the app visually pleasing with a smooth transition from one screen to the next.
-Our ultimate goal was to maintain optimal functionality of the backend that translated to a seemless frontend.
+We made a point to focus on making the app visually pleasing with a smooth transition from one screen to the next.
+Our ultimate goal was to maintain optimal functionality of the backend that translates to a seemless frontend.

-The project is desied using the MERN full stack application developmental practices that imhttps://img.freepik.com/free-photo/movie-background-collage_23-2149876004.jpg?w=1380&t=st=1695623940~exp=1695624540~hmac=c45d99928819d57836fe95d11276e40206c4c3bed3777c800ad524e6d946b8da"ement full
+The project is designed using the MERN full stack application developmental practices that implement full CRUD functionality.
-CRUD functionality.

 #References: